nrwl/nx/docs/shared/recipes/nx-release/customize-conventional-commit-types.md

 In this example, the following types are configured:

 - The `fix` type has been fully disabled, so `fix` commits will not trigger a version bump and will not be included in the changelog.
-- The `docs` type will now trigger a `patch` version bump and will have the "Documentation Changes" title in the changelog.
+- The `docs` type will trigger a `patch` version bump and will have the "Documentation Changes" title in the changelog.
 - The `perf` type will NOT trigger a version bump and will have the "Performance Improvements" title in the changelog.
 - The `deps` type will trigger a `minor` version bump and will have the "Dependency Updates" title in the changelog.
 - The `chore` type will trigger a `patch` version bump, which is the default for if `versionBump` is not specified, and will not be included in the changelog.